Monday Minute with God: What I’m Learning by Deb Blackburn

 It’s easy to lose sight of God’s faithfulness in difficult transitions or challenging experiences.
 Seeing this quote reminded me to rely on God in my challenge rather than worry about how I thought it would work out (leaning on my own understanding).

-God leveled my emotions and helped me to think straight when I remembered to trust rather than gripe about the stress.
+God leveled my emotions and helped me to think straight when I remembered to trust rather than be grouchy about the stress.
 When we are having one of those overwhelming and crazy days, this is so important to remember.

 He is with us every day; when we’re training, shopping a crowded commissary with sick kids, or waiting for orders or promotion results.
 No matter what challenge we face, Christ is with us ALWAYS!